lars-t-hansen/parlib/README.md

 Shared object heap on top of SharedArrayBuffer / SharedTypedArray.

-src/ contains the core library sources, utilities, and some documentation.
+src/ contains the core library sources, utilities, and documentation.

 mbrot/ is a simple one-shot mandelbrot program demonstrating the library use.